coreweave/tensorizer/examples/benchmark_buffer_size/README.md

 Redis server in your namespace.
 You can install it by running `helm install redis-server redis-server.yaml`.

-If you want to test against a different model in the `tensorizer` bucket, you can provide the `--model` flag.
+If you want to test against a different model in the `tensorized` bucket, you can provide the `--model` flag.
 Please note that models larger than 2.7-3B require the container specs for GPUs to be increased to use a card with more than 8GB of memory.